adamhavel/adamhavel.com/content/blog/css-in-heureka/index.md

 photoUrl: https://unsplash.com/photos/VkuWpYCV2MU
 ---

 Many, if not all, of us at Heureka enjoy CSS.
 Like HTML, it's a declarative and simple language, with a similarly lax validator that tactfully skips over what it doesn't know.
 Unlike HTML, however, lot of people actually lose sleep over CSS.
 The main culprit tends to be the so called *cascade* which is sometimes hard to grapple with.
-Here is a description of one of the possible ways of how to control it, the one we ended up using.

 <!--more-->

 ## Cascade and specificity

 At first glance, *cascade* looks simple: later declarations trump previous ones.
 This gives CSS a clear order where general declarations — like the color or size of text — precedes the more specific ones like the background of color of some component.

+{{< figures/quote >}}
+It's not the simple *cascade* itself, then, that's problematic, but *specificity*, which can turn the codebase into a complex mess, full of hard to predict interactions.
+{{< /figures/quote >}}

 There is, however, one more law that governs the realm of CSS, called *specificity*, which makes the whole affair a bit more complicated.
 It's not only the order that matters, but the type of declaration, too.
 Various declarations have different *specificity* and thus the potential to override declarations that follow them but have a lower *specificity*.